Dana Rohrabacher: Tax reform

 Rohrabacher voted against the Tax Cuts and Jobs Act of 2017.
 Despite efforts made by Republicans to change the bill to be more generous regarding cap deductions on new home mortgages, Rohrabacher remained staunch at voting nay on the bill, as the more than half of the new mortgages in his district are above the $750,000 cap.
 He stated on his Facebook page that "Due to the pressure of several members like me, the bill was improved, but not enough for my constituents."

 2020 presidential election

 After leaving office, Rohrabacher participated in "Stop the Steal" rallies in support of Donald Trump.
 On January 6, 2021, Rohrabacher was filmed breaching a United States Capitol Police barricade during the January 6 United States Capitol attack, although he was not charged with an offense.

 Post-congressional endeavors

 In May 2019, Rohrabacher announced his appointment to the advisory board of BudTrader.com, a company that provides cannabis-related advertising services.

+In December 2018, a month after losing his bid for re-election, Rohrabacher announced that he intended to move to Maine and to write film scripts.
+In June 2019, he bought a house in York, and announced in a Facebook post on December 25 that he and his family had officially moved to the state, and praised the city's "traditional lifestyle with its colonial/patriot culture and raw natural beauty still intact."

+In May 2021, Rohrabacher and his wife hosted an informal gathering of conservative candidates for municipal office in York at their home.
+In 2022, Rohrabacher endorsed state Rep. Tim Baxter for the Republican nomination for New Hampshire's 1st congressional district.
+Baxter placed fifth, receiving 9.3% of the vote, losing to Karoline Leavitt.
+In 2025, Rohrabacher spoke about marijuana legalization at an event hosted by the libertarian-aligned group Free State Project.